Quickstart guide to Orchidea

 Creating proposals

-1. Click on the Create proposal on the top of the channel.
+1. Click on the + Create proposal in a channel or challenge.

 Read also: Creating and editing a form